roig/destral_ecs/README.md

+BEFORE PROCEEDING: PROJECT NOT MAINTAINED, HAVE MEMORY BUGS THAT ARE NOT FIXED
 # destral_ecs

 Is a single-file (destral_ecs.h) C header that implements a very fast ECS registry.

 The inner implementation uses an sparse set based on the outstanding ENTT (C++) ECS library.